 Wat Pho is a famous temple located immediately south of the Grand Palace precinct in Bangkok.
-The place is renowned for being headquarters for the teaching and preservation of traditional Thai medicine.
-The temple is largely visited to view the large reclining Buddha within, thus also known as 'Temple of the Reclining Buddha'.
+The place is renowned for being the headquarters for teaching and preserving traditional Thai medicine.
+The temple is largely visited to view the large reclining Buddha within, thus also known as the 'Temple of the Reclining Buddha'.
 The temple also houses the country's most extensive collection of Buddha images.

-Khao San Road, famously known as the backpacker's haven, is located in the heart of the city.
-It is a 410 meter long street in central Bangkok which will cater to every need of yours!
-Street food stalls, bars, shops, restaurants, nightclubs, cafes and massage parlours are all packed into this one street.
-This road is one of the most famous night markets in Bangkok.
+Khao San Road, famously known as the backpacker's haven, is a 410-meter-long street in central Bangkok that will cater to your needs!
+Street food stalls, bars, shops, restaurants, nightclubs, cafes and massage parlours are all packed into this street.
+This road is also one of the most famous night markets in Bangkok.

 The king of markets in Bangkok, and one of the largest markets in the world, Chatuchak is spread over 35 acres with more than 8,000 stalls.
-Everything ranging from clothing, accessories, handicrafts, furniture, art, food, books, antiques, and many more interesting souvenirs are is available here.
+Everything from clothing, accessories, handicrafts, furniture, art, food, books, antiques and other interesting souvenirs is available here.
 It is divided into 27 sections (each intended to sell a different kind of product, although these sections often overlap).